eox-cs1/FiC_doc/README.md

 # FAIRiCUBE-HUB documentation

-This repository contains the source files for the FAIRiCUBE-HUB documentation.
+This repository contains the source files for the FAIRiCUBE-HUB documentation.<br>
 Acts as the deliverable D4.5 in the project.

 ## Building the docs